moshe322/mavendockerdemo/README.md

 Just use the standard Maven lifecycle phases `package` (build the image) or `deploy` (publish the image).

 ## Gotchas
-You need to disable the default `deploy` behaviour else it tries to publish to a Maven repository (_not_ the same as the Docker repo!).
+You need to disable the default `deploy` behaviour else it tries (and fails!) to publish to a Maven repository (_not_ the same as the Docker repo!).

 Do this by adding the property